kajona/kajonacms/module_flow/docs/manual_flow.md

 a flow config for this handler.
 After this you should see the entry at the UI where you can configure the flow.

+### Rights

+It is possible to specify an edit group per status.
+If the model transitions into this status it could get the configured user group from the status and change the rights accordingly.
+This has the advantage that the model does not need to overwrite the right* classes which results in better performance and it is also possible to check the rights through a SQL query.
+The model is responsible to handle the group rights.
+The `FlowModelTrait` provides a default `calcPermissions` method implementation which can be called inside the `updateStatetToDB` method.

 [status_flow]: ./status_flow.png